-- a.
-Minimum number of games 4 - b.
-Maximum number of games 6 - 3.
-Authorization: The NHIAA Unified Sports Committee shall administer unified soccer and the rules of the National Federation will govern the sport when applicable. - 4.
+- 70% of the teams in the Player Development Unified Soccer Division will qualify for the state tournament. - 4.
+Authorization: The NHIAA Unified Sports Committee shall administer unified soccer and the rules of the National Federation will govern the sport when applicable. - 5.
 Legal Lineup: A team must have at least four (4) Unified Student Athletes and no more than three (3) Unified Student Partners on the field at all times.

-5. Equipment/Field:
+6. Equipment/Field:

 - a.
 Ball: A regulation hand stitched size 5 soccer ball will be used for all games.
 All game balls at all levels of play shall have the NFHS Authenticating Mark imprinted. - b.
 Field: The field size will be a minimum of 75 x 45 yards and a maximum of 80 x 50 yards.
 Soccer will be played on an outdoor surface as intended. - c.
 Goals: A regulation sized soccer goal will be used at all games. - d.
-Shin Guards: Unified student athletes need to meet the NFHS standard for wearing shin guards while playing soccer.
-Field Hockey shin guards shall be allowed to be worn in place of soccer shin guards should soccer shin guards pose difficulty for the athlete. - 6.
+Shin Guards: Unified student athletes and partners need to meet the NFHS standard for wearing shin guards while playing soccer.
+Field Hockey shin guards shall be allowed to be worn in place of soccer shin guards should soccer shin guards pose difficulty for the athlete. - 7.
 Game Length: A regulation game will consist of four (4) quarters of twelve (12) minutes running time.
 In the event of a tie at the end of regulation, one (1) twelve (12) minute sudden victory overtime period.
-If the game remains tied at the end of overtime it will remain a tie except for tournament games which will continue until a team wins. - 7.
-Game Officials: One enrolled NHIAA official will be used and paid at the sub-varsity rate.
+If the game remains tied at the end of overtime it will remain a tie except for tournament games which will continue until a team wins.